LGBTQ rights in Northern Nigeria: Recognition of same-sex unions

 An attempt by the administration of President Olusegun Obasanjo to outlaw same sex relations in January 2007 failed to pass.

 On 13 January 2014, The president of Nigeria, Goodluck Jonathan signed into law the Same Sex Marriage (Prohibition) Act 2013, which the National Assembly passed in May 2013.

 Anti-discrimination protections

-Although the Constitution of the Federal Republic of Nigeria does not specifically protect LGBT rights, it does contain various provisions guaranteeing all citizens equal rights (Section 17(2)(a)) as well as other rights, including adequate medical and health care (Section 17(3)(d)) and equal opportunity in the workplace (Section 17(3)(a)).
-Further more, The Federal Constitution has described as illegal any law that infringes on the religious rights or doctrines of any religion in the Federation; Homosexual rituals are actively practiced by Hausa Animists.
+Although the Constitution of the Federal Republic of Nigeria does not specifically protect LGBTQ rights, it does contain various provisions guaranteeing all citizens equal rights (Section 17(2)(a)) as well as other rights, including adequate medical and health care (Section 17(3)(d)) and equal opportunity in the workplace (Section 17(3)(a)).
+Further more, The Federal Constitution has described as illegal any law that infringes on the religious rights or doctrines of any religion in the Federation; homosexual rituals are actively practiced by Hausa Animists.

+The Federal Ministry of Education in Nigeria has a national policy in all Nigerian schools on safety, security and violence-free schools, which prohibits and disapproves of discrimination, which according to the policy, means, "Any unfair treatment or arbitrary distinction based on a person’s race, sex, religion, nationality, ethnic origin, sexual orientation, disability, age, language, social origin or other status."

-At present, LGBT persons face discrimination and harassment.
+At present, LGBTQ persons face discrimination and harassment.